arduino-libraries/Arduino_PowerManagement/docs/README.md

 This feature is particularly useful when you want to set the board to wake up at specific times.
 You can use this in conjunction with the [RTC library]().
 To make your board wake up on an RTC alarm you simply need to call `board.setWakeupRTC()` and it will enable that functionality.
 Check out [this example]() for more details about setting up the RTC.

 To simplify things, we have added a convenience function in `Board` called `sleepFor`.
 This method takes a number of hours, minutes and seconds as a parameters.
-For more information, check out the [DeepSleep_WakeFromRTC_C33](https://github.com/arduino-libraries/Arduino_PowerManagement/blob/main/examples/DeepSleep_WakeFromRTC_H7/DeepSleep_WakeFromRTC_C33.ino) example.
+For more information, check out the [Standby_WakeFromRTC_C33](https://github.com/arduino-libraries/Arduino_PowerManagement/blob/main/examples/Standby_WakeFromRTC_C33/Standby_WakeFromRTC_C33.ino) example.

 ##### Send the board to sleep
 * `board.sleepUntilwakeupEvent();` - Sends the board into the sleep state, where it consumes about ~6mA without peripherals and ~18mA with peripherals.
-* `board.standByUntilWakeupEvent();` - Sends the board into the deep sleep state, where it consumes around ~100uA without peripherals and ~12mA with peripherals.
+* `board.standByUntilWakeupEvent();` - Sends the board into the standby state, where it consumes around ~100uA without peripherals and ~12mA with peripherals.

 ##### Toggle peripherals
 * `board.turnPeripheralsOff();` - Turn the peripherals on Portenta C33 (ADC, RGB LED, Secure Element, Wifi and Bluetooth) off.